ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 The following sections describe a framework for working through an incident, the roles and duties of key personnel involved, and the tools used for managing effective communications throughout.

-An **Incident** is defined as:

-anomolous system conditions that lead to some form of service outage, unexpected system behaviour or degraded system performance that significantly impacts the delivery of correctly functioning services to the end user.

 Responding effectively to these kinds of issues is key to restoring degraded or lost service, and learning from the experience so that repeat occurances are eliminated or minimised.

 Central to responding effectively is not just having a clearly defined plan for how to respond in emergency, but also rehersing and putting the plan into action.

-These guidelines are written using Systems Team examples, however they are generally applicable and should be used by all teams within the SKA Project to formulate their own Incident Response processes.
+These guidelines are written using Systems Team examples, however they are generally applicable and should be used by all teams within the SKA Project to when formulating and practicing their own Incident Response.

 Have a clear channel of communication with your user community